 From 1869 to 1881 Dr. Parks was practicing medicine in New York and he resided at 119 Broadway.
 In 1881 he moved to Rhode Island and settled in the Ashton area.

 He married Kate Kent on the 3rd of April, 1888.
 She was born in Limerick Ireland in August of 1854, the daughter of William Kent and the former Eliza Osborne.
 Mrs. Parks immigrated to New York, USA on the 10th of July, 1882.
 Her brother Stephen had immigrated to Rhode Island in 1867.

 In 1898 Dr. and Mrs. Parks were residing in Ashton, Rhode Island.

 For a short time between 1891 and 1894, Dr. Parks was practicing medicine in Tilbury, Ontario.
 He was granted a membership in the Ontario College of Physicians and Surgeons in 1891.
 He advertised his medical practice in the 1893 Ontario Directory and Gazetteer under the Tilbury Centre sub-title.
 By 1895 Dr. and Mrs. Parks had returned to Rhode Island, and they settled in the Cumberland area.

 Dr. Parks was a prolific writer.
 He wrote articles on medical matters that appeared in the New York Medical Journal and the Rhode Island Medical Society.
-He had poems and short stories that were published in New York periodicals.
+His poems and short stories were published in New York periodicals.

 Dr. Parks died on the 17th of September, 1907.
 He was buried at Saint Johns Episcopal Cemetery in Cumberland, Providence County, Rhode Island.
 Mrs. Parks died on the 2nd of December, 1910 and she was buried at the State Farm Cemetery in Cranston, Providence County, Rhode Island.
 They did not have any children.